 Neck Strain

-A muscle pull or “pinched muscle” are other terms for neck strain.
-Nerve damage when pressure is applied to the neck’s surrounding nerves.
-There are other causes as well, including emotional stress, aging, injury, and numbness are some of its signs.
+A muscle pull or “pinched muscle” are other terms for neck strain—nerve damage when pressure is applied to the neck’s surrounding nerves.
+There are different causes as well, including emotional stress, aging, injury, and numbness are some of its signs.

 Whiplash